docsdevbr/symfony-doc-pt-br/setup.rst

 You'll probably also need to customize your :ref:`.env file <config-dot-env>` and do a few other project-specific tasks (e.g. creating a database).
-When working on a existing Symfony application for the first time, it may be useful to run this command which displays information about the project:
+When working on an existing Symfony application for the first time, it may be useful to run this command which displays information about the project:

 .. code-block:: terminal